Do male menopause symptoms really exist? If so, what are male menopause symptoms? Yes, symptoms of menopause in a man do exist!

 During puberty, the androgens cause the masculine characteristics to develop – widening of the shoulders, deepening of the voice and facial hair growth.

-And as the male ages - beginning in the early 40's - the levels of the androgens begin declining, particularly testosterone levels, resulting in low testosterone.
+And as the male ages – beginning in the early 40’s – the levels of the androgens begin declining, particularly testosterone levels, eventually resulting in low testosterone levels.

 To varying degrees, every male will experience symptoms of male menopause.
-If a man understands the underlying reasons and causes for male menopause symptoms, steps can be taken to prevent, delay, reduce or eliminate symptoms in a man.
+If a man understands the underlying reasons and causes for male menopause symptoms, steps can be taken to prevent, delay, reduce or eliminate symptoms.